thelia/thelia.github.io/en/documentation/modules/hooks/hooks_list.md

 - **category.bottom** : at the bottom
 - **category.stylesheet** : CSS stylesheet
 - **category.after-javascript-include** : after javascript include
-- **category.after-javascript-initialization** : after javascript initialisation
+- **category.javascript-initialization** : after javascript initialisation
 - **category.sidebar-top** : at the top of the sidebar
 - **category.sidebar-body** : the body of the sidebar
 - **category.sidebar-bottom** : at the bottom of the sidebar